TGM-HIT/moodle-cli/README.md

 - `.md`: the file must start with a YAML front matter block, which is used for the module data.
 The front matter will usually refer to the file itself as some `source`.
 - `.typ`: the file must contain a `<frontmatter>` metadata element.
 The front matter will usually refer to the file itself as some `source`.
 When doing so, you can of course use `<attachments>` instead of adding the attachments to the module data.

-Input files can also have a `children` key containing a list of file names; these are recursively added to the input files.
+Input files can also have a `children` key containing a list of file names and module definitions; these are recursively added to the inputs.